 THE FOUNDATION OF ONLINE SUCCESS

-As previously mentioned, finding success with these platforms takes time and dedication.
+However, finding success with these platforms takes time and dedication.
 Building up an audience and becoming an authority also takes significant time.

 Create a blog (or platform) that allows you to build an audience, advertise services, and show off your expertise.

-Create quality content and create it consistently.
+Create quality content and create it consistently (blog or make videos).

 Use Pinterest (for nearly any niche) for steady traffic.